Sherborne Prep School, Sherborne

 He talks about the school being as good as the staff and a reflection of the parent body; staff, parents, pupils are ‘grounded’ and, well, just plain nice.
 The key value here is kindness.
 Pupils appreciate that they are lucky but don’t come across as entitled.
 Money’s not spent on flashy new facilities, it’s about the quality of the staff and not just the teaching staff but everyone at the school.

-Teachers come from a wide variety of backgrounds, including the real world, so there’s the CEO of a bank, someone who ran a travel/expedition company a former lawyer and ex-military personnel; each brings something different and unique to the school.
+Teachers come from a wide variety of backgrounds, including the real world, so there’s the CEO of a bank, someone who ran a travel/expedition company, a former lawyer and ex-military personnel; each brings something different and unique to the school.

 They celebrate and encourage difference and quirkiness; whatever your child’s interest, they will celebrate and encourage.
 He seems very approachable, operates an open door policy and takes some Year 8 PD (Personal Development) classes.
-He says he’s not competitive but he is an ex professional sportsman, so …
+He says he’s not competitive but he is an ex-professional sportsman, so …

 All pupils are given a Functional Movement Screen (FMS) to assess posture, balance, co-ordination and strength and a personalised programme of simple exercises to help improve them.
 Just out of interest, FMS was developed in the US with elite athletes and Military/Navy Seals.
+They were able to access online activities during the lockdown.

 It’s not just the sporty kids who get sessions with the top coaches; they arrange the timetable so they all do.
 After fixtures, they ask ‘Did you play well?’
 ‘Did practice help?’ – not just ‘Did you win?’
 Having said that, they do seem to win a lot of the time (runners up in national IAPS girls’ hockey, national swimming champs, gold karate medals.
 The list goes on).